Jump to 1888-1927; 1927-1939; 1940s; 1950s; 1960s; 1970s; 1980s; 1990s; 2010s; 2020s

 ACTRESS (Comedy/Musical)

-winner: Joan Allen (The Upside Of Anger)
+nominees: Joan Allen (The Upside Of Anger); Reese Witherspoon (Walk the Line)

 DIRECTOR (Drama)